abinit/abinit/doc/tutorial/gwr1.md

 Be aware that [[gwr_ntau]] = 6 may be too small, potentially leading to unphysical results such as renormalization factors $Z$ below 0.6.
 If this occurs, increase [[gwr_ntau]] in order to fix the problem.
-If the number of [[nband]] states in the WFK file is not enough, go back to point 1) and produce a new WFK with more bands else proceeed with the next step.
+If the number of [[nband]] states in the WFK file is not large enough, go back to point 1) and generate a new WFK with more bands else proceeed with the next step.

 2) Convergence wrt [[gwr_ntau]]